alanng10/class-lang/Docue/Article/Word/a.md

 Word "group" has meaning that is group entity.

-Word "infini" has meaning that is infinity.
+Word "infane" has meaning that is infinity.

 Word "ready" has meaning that is already.